 10. What of the following issues affected your decision to allow, or not allow, your child to walk or bike to/from school?
-(Select ALL that apply) 11.
-Would you probably let your child walk or bike to/from school if this problem were changed or improved?
-(Select or choice per line, mark box with X)
+(Select ALL that apply) n were chan child walk or bike to/from ged or improved?
+(Select one

-My child already walks or bikes to/from school
+My child already walks s or bikes to/from school

 Distance Yes No Not Sure

-Convenience of driving
+Convenience of driving Yes No No Not Sure

 Time Yes No Not Sure

 Child's before or after-school activities Yes No Not Sure

 Speed of traffic along route Yes No Not Sure

-Amount of traffic along route
+Amount of traffic along route Yes No Not Sure

-Adults to walk or bike with
+Adults to walk or bike with Yes No No Not Sure

-Sidewalks or pathways Yes No Not Sure
+Sidewalks or pathways Yes No No Not Sure

-Safety of intersections and crossings
+Safety of intersections and crossings Yes No No Not Sure

 Crossing guards Yes No Not Sure

 Violence or crime Yes No Not Sure

 Weather or climate Yes No Not Sure